firecracker-microvm/firecracker/docs/getting-started.md

    with output showing "forceoff" or "notsupported".

- - Enable Kernel Page-Table Isolation (KPTI)
+ - Check Kernel Page-Table Isolation (KPTI) is supported

+   Verification can be done by running

    ```bash
    cat /sys/devices/system/cpu/vulnerabilities/meltdown
    ```

    with output showing "Mitigation: PTI"

  - Disable Kernel Same-page Merging (KSM)/sharing/de-duplication between containers

+   Verification can be done by checking

    ```bash
    cat /sys/kernel/mm/ksm/run
    ```
    with output showing "0"

- - Compile kernel with with retpoline and hardware with microcode supporting IBPB, IBRS
+ - Use kernel compiled with retpoline and run on hardware with microcode supporting IBPB and IBRS.
+Verification can be done by running

    ```bash
    cat /sys/devices/system/cpu/vulnerabilities/spectre_v2